cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/implement-multi-tenancy.md

 ---
 Multi-tenancy is a Cloudify Premium-edition feature that enables you to create multiple independent logical groups of resources as isolated environments on a single Cloudify Manager.
 A tenant is a logical entity that contains a group of Cloudify resources such as blueprints, deployments, executions, plugins and secrets.
 Using multi-tenancy is useful when you want to limit access to a specific set of data to a defined set of users.

 With the multi-tenant ability, you can create tenants and divide your Cloudify resources between them.
-To complete the resource management of you system you can also manage multiple users with different permissions in different tenants, using the [User Management]({{< relref "working_with/manager/user-management.md" >}}) ability.
+To complete the resource management of your system you can also manage multiple users with different permissions in different tenants, using the [User Management]({{< relref "working_with/manager/user-management.md" >}}) ability.

 {{% tip title="Tenants and Users Management Credentials" %}}
 You must have Cloudify Manager administrator permissions to perform tenant or user management related actions.